Seigi no Mikata: Plot

 15-year-old Yoko is constantly tormented by her self-centered and fiendish older sister Makiko, who works for a government office after having graduated from a famous university.
-But despite her ill nature, Makiko's actions tend to somehow make things better for those around her, causing others to praise her as an "ally of justice."
+Despite her ill nature, Makiko's actions tend to somehow make things better for those around her, causing others to praise her as an "ally of justice."

-Because of her sister's attitude, Yoko longs to be free.
+Yoko longs to be free because of her sister's attitude.
 She decides to get her sister married so she will move out.
-However her plan backfires.
+However, her plan backfires.
 There is also a boy called Riku whose infatuation with Yoko leads him to tease her persistently.
 Eventually, he becomes one of her closest confidants.

 Makiko finally reveals her true nature to her husband, Naoki, who decides to get a divorce.
 Meanwhile, a close friend of Riku's, Chika, tells Yoko that he is about to move away.
 Her friends attempt to get Yoko to confess through a live T.V. program but her sister storms in and starts yelling at her, just before Yoko is about to confess.
 Makiko is hauled away by security.

 A few days later, Naoki and his parents arrive to talk with Makiko.
 As the divorce is about to be finalized, Makiko tells everyone that she is pregnant and the divorce is cancelled, as they think the only reason she was distant and mean was because she was pregnant.
 Later, Yoko asks Naoki if he knows that her sister is a demon and Naoki tells Yoko that he likes that "demonic" side because it is the real her.
 The series ends with Yoko finally talking to Riku before he departs for Osaka and Makiko giving birth to her baby.
 Yoko is the one eventually left caring for the baby.